- As a veteran or current member of the Armed Forces, why should I come to UCONN?

 Absolutely.
 The university is committed to evaluating military education utilizing the American Council of Education’s standards with existing UConn courses to provide the best matchup where possible.
 Submit your military transcripts to the admissions office for evaluation.

 The University of Connecticut offers a wide range of academic programs at the undergraduate and graduate level to all students.
 We encourage you to review the admissions website for more information on specific majors and programs to learn more about degree requirements and courses.
 It is important to note that most veteran’s benefits, including the Connecticut State Tuition waiver, will only cover costs associated with approved majors and programs.
 Typically, this covers almost all degree programs offered at the university but please check our listing of approved programs, based upon your campus, to ensure it is approved.
 This list is constantly being updated, so if you have any questions, feel free to check with our staff.

 5. What programs and services are offered by the Office of Veterans Affairs and Military Programs?

 Our office provides a wide range of services and programs for veterans, dependents, and members of the military.
 Services such as academic advising, hosting career fairs, and benefits processing are all provided through our office.
-In addition we program social events such as bowling, family arcade days or more adult themed activities such as bar mixers to the military appreciation day football game and pre-game mixer, our office supports and plans activities for all interests.
+In addition we program social events such as bowling, family arcade days or more adult themed activities such as bar mixers to the military appreciation day football game and pre-game tailgate, our office supports and plans activities for all interests.
 Finally, we provide social, study, and computer lab space for students to meet or focus on academics.